bahrus/json-merge/README.md

 Other components tend to view themselves primarily as a JavaScript api, and then just quickly put a web component wrapper around it.

-json-merge enforces the declarative, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
+These components, xtal-insert-json and xtal-json-merge, enforce the declarative, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
 See [other examples of embedding JSON as part of the markup](https://www.ampproject.org/docs/reference/components/amp-bin).

 The JSON needs to be wrapped inside a script tag with type application/json, as shown below.